natalieagus/50002/docs/Hardware/c_cmostechnology.md

 * When the channel forms, current flows (ON state); otherwise, the source and drain are disconnected (OFF state).

-MOSFETs are arranged in **complementary** pairs (PFET and NFET) to form logic gates, where their ON/OFF states control the output voltage.
+MOSFETs are arranged in **[complementary](#complementary-mos-circuitry)** pairs (PFET and NFET) <span class="orange-bold">to form logic gates</span>, where their ON/OFF states control the output voltage.
 For example, in an AND gate, the transistors are configured so the output is high only when all inputs are high, while in an OR gate, the output is high if any input is high.

 Before we learn more about the complementary arrangement of PFETs and NFETs for logic gates, it’s essential to first understand how each type operates individually.